 The smaller the group, the better.
 Small groups are easier to manage and are more efficient per capita.
 However, don’t hire a small team just for its sake.
 Even if you end up with a large group, you should consider splitting them up into smaller sub-unit.

-Most importantly, regarding how to start a software development team, you only need to hire just enough people that are able to see the project through to the end.
+Most importantly, regarding how to start a software development team, you only need to hire dedicated development team with just enough people that are able to see the project through to the end.
 Sometimes, you may have to use a small group from the beginning and gradually expand (via outstaffing/outsourcing services) as the project advances and more specialists are required.

 In a bid to save costs, some employers build a software development team comprising almost entirely junior developers.
 Sometimes, there’s only one senior developer who supervises their junior colleagues.
 This is not an efficient approach.